antirez/freakwan/README.md

 is always set as per the algorithm above.
 So, after decryption, we discard all the trailing zeroes, and we have the length of the payload.
-Then we subtract the length of the checksum (9 bytes), and can compute the SHA256-HMAC and check if it matches.
+Then we subtract the length of the checksum (9 bytes), and can compute the SHA256 digest and check if it matches.
 Non matching packets are just silently discarded.

 ## Relaying of encrypted messages